VitexSoftware/MultiFlexi/docs/source/usage.rst

    http://localhost/multiflexi

 This will take you to the MultiFlexi login page, where you can enter your credentials to access the system.
+For more information on how to perform the initial setup, please refer to the :doc:`firstrun` page.

 API
 ---